 The dress code is a representation of the Academy’s high standards and the serious academic environment we wish to nurture.
 The dress code also teaches valuable life lessons such as self- discipline and the importance of attention to detail.

-- Coats must be at least as long as the free-hanging blazer worn under them.
+- Coats must be dressy in appearance.
+When worn over school blazers, they must be at least as long as the free-hanging blazer worn under them.
 Blazers may not be tucked or stuffed up into small, form-fitting coats.

 - Head coverings, unless religious in nature, are never worn in buildings, except in dormitories.